 What if your sermon presentation could be more than a simple tool to help people read along?
-What if you could actually use your presentation to keep people more rapt and engaged?
+What if you could actually use your worship presentation software to keep people more rapt and engaged?
 We believe you can.

 Here are 7 ways you can use church presentation elements to keep people occupied during your message.